1962 Singaporean integration referendum

-A referendum on the terms of integration into the Federation of Malaysia was held in Singapore on 1 September 1962.
+A referendum on the terms of integration into the Federation of Malaya was held in Singapore on 1 September 1962.
+There were three options.
+At the time of the referendum, Singapore was a self-governing country since 1959, although the British Empire still controlled external relations.

-Option A, which provided for the highest level of autonomy, was the option selected on nearly 96% of valid ballots.
-However, 26% of voters cast blank or invalid ballots (mostly the former), meaning that Option A was only selected by 71% of those who participated in the referendum, or by 64% of registered voters.
+Option A, which provided for the highest level of autonomy with special status, was the option selected on nearly 96% of valid ballots.
+26% of voters cast blank or invalid ballots – mostly the former – meaning that Option A was selected by 71% of those who participated in the referendum, or by 64% of registered voters.
+The high number of blank votes are due to an attempted boycott by the Barisan Sosialis (Socialist Front) as there was no option that rejected integration entirely.

+With the results of the referendum, the states of Malaya, Singapore as well as the crown colonies of North Borneo and Sarawak merged to form the Federation of Malaysia.
+The union would prove tenuous due to various factors, and would end up lasting for just one year, ten months and 24 days before Singapore ultimately became a fully sovereign country.

 Background

 The first internal challenge to merger with the Federation of Malaya came from and grew out of a political struggle between the People's Action Party (PAP) and their opponents included the Barisan Sosialis (Socialist Front), the Liberal-Socialist Party, the Workers' Party, the United People's Party and the Partai Rakyat (People's Party).

 In Singapore, the PAP sought formation of Malaysia on the basis of the strong mandate it obtained during the general elections of 1959 when PAP won 43 of the 51 seats.
 However, this mandate became questionable when dissension within the party led to a split.
 In July 1961, following a debate on a vote of confidence in the government, 13 PAP Assemblymen were expelled from the PAP for abstaining from voting.
-Subsequently, they formed a new political party, the Barisan Sosialis or the Barisan, reducing the PAP's majority in the Legislative Assembly to 26 of the 51 seats.
+Subsequently, they formed a new political party, Barisan Sosialis, reducing the PAP's majority in the Legislative Assembly to 26 of the 51 seats.

 The ruling PAP was not legally obliged to call for a referendum, but did so to secure the mandate of the people.
-However, the Barisan Sosialis, a left-wing socialist party consisting of former PAP members with communist sympathies pedigree to the opposition to the colonialism, and imperialism movements were alleged that the people did not support merger, but Lee Kuan Yew declared that people did.
+However, the Barisan Sosialis, a left-wing socialist party consisting of former PAP members were alleged that the people did not support merger, but Lee Kuan Yew declared that people did.

 The referendum did not have an option of objecting to the idea of merger because no one had legitimately raised the issue in the Legislative Assembly before then.
 However, the methods had been debatable.
 The referendum was therefore called to resolve the issue as an effort to decide objectively which option the people backed.
 The legitimacy of the referendum was often challenged by Singaporean left-wingers, due to the lack of an option to vote against the merger.